 We often get asked, what is the best ski instructor qualification?
-When it comes to joining an instructor course, it’s not just a case of picking the course that sounds the most fun, in the place that has the best nightlife, or the best terrain.
+When it comes to joining a ski instructor course, it’s not just a case of picking the course that sounds the most fun, in the place that has the best nightlife, or the best terrain.
 You may also also want to consider the qualification gained, the level you wish to achieve and where you want to work in the future.

 So, here we are to try clear the fog and make picking the right qualification and the right course, a simpler task.